 Our shimmering wool, silk, and viscose–blend shawl features an interpretation of Monet’s 1917 The Path through the Irises.
 This stunning wrap (shown below, right) has garnered a host of customer compliments, such as “vibrant,” “subtle weave and texture,” and “absolutely gorgeous.”

-Our unique home and office items showcasing Claude Monet’s work include best-selling posters, 2019 calendars, magnets, art supplies, and other singular choices.
-The new calendar below features several works by the artist.
+Our unique home and office items showcasing Claude Monet’s work include best-selling posters, magnets, art supplies, and other singular choices.

 Another popular item among our selection of imaginative textiles is our chic oblong scarf in 100% silk (below right) that reproduces a detail from Bridge over a Pond of Water Lilies, painted in 1899.